9brada6/tabs-with-posts/development.md

 Day:

-- Fix colors, border-color, secondary border-color, border-radius, and calculate others.
+- Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others.
 - Add a way to get a specific number of posts in the widget.

 When making tabs:

-- Tabs: flash of content: display only the first tab, even without javascript.
-- Make article blocks display flex, column direction?

 - Add a way to for each article block to display an image, even if it's not set.

 - Add in manual testing that each article block must have all components setting must be in same order.
 Add in test, to test each article block style meta and title for before/after space.
-Usually nothing should have before after space, because text-decoration might get applied.
+Usually nothing should have before after space, because text-decoration might get applied., tab buttons must also not have html spaces between tags.
 - Add in manual that each article block should have word-wrap: break-word where is necessary, including in the title and meta.
 - Add in manual testing of tab queries, that each documentation link should work, and open in a new tab.